2-REC/hugo-myblog-theme/README.md

 TODO: complete/rewrite/etc.
 - Navbar
   - Allow to use icon instead of text, if setting "icon-..." for "name" field
+  - Entry in navbar not added if no directory in "content"
 - Syntax highlighting (using Chroma)
   - sass/syntax
     (+reference Chroma site? - or indicate in )